John LeBoutillier: Books

 He has been a contributor to The New York Times, the New York Post and The Wall Street Journal, among others.

 Personal life

 LeBoutillier grew up on Long Island’s North Shore.
 His father was Thomas LeBoutillier, a member of a prominent family and onetime Grumman test pilot.
-His mother, Pamela LeBoutillier (née Tower), was the daughter of Roderick Tower and Flora Payne Whitney, a member of the New York Whitneys who are, in turn, descendants of the Vanderbilt family.
+His mother, Pamela LeBoutillier (née Tower), was the daughter of Roderick Tower and Flora Payne Whitney, a member of the Vanderbilt family and Whitney family.
 Mrs. LeBoutillier was a distant cousin of the late Senator John Tower of Texas.
 LeBoutillier's great great grandfather was William Collins Whitney, Secretary of the Navy under President Grover Cleveland.
 Another great great grandfather was Charlemagne Tower.
 LeBoutillier is a great grandson of Gertrude Vanderbilt Whitney, founder of the Whitney Museum of American Art, and he is also a descendant of railroad tycoon Cornelius Vanderbilt.

 He is a resident of Old Westbury, New York.

 Popular culture

 In 2022, LeBoutillier was referenced in the Netflix television series Russian Doll, when the time-traveling protagonist reads a 1982 newspaper on the New York subway titled “The Two Faces of John LeBoutillier.”